StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/export-data-observables.md

 This topic provides step-by-step instructions for exporting data from [observables](about-observables.md) in an case or alert in TheHive.

+## Copy data from an observable

+1. [Locate the observable](../search-for-cases/find-an-observable.md) you want to download.

+2. In the observable details, select :fontawesome-solid-ellipsis:.

+3. Select **Copy data**.

 ## Download an observable attachment

 1. [Locate the observable](../search-for-cases/find-an-observable.md) you want to download.